scholarsportal/management-console/trunk/storeclient/src/main/resources/readme.txt

 main class to print out the list of spaces and space metadata available in your DuraStore account.
 To run the example:
 * Extract the store-client zip file
-* Update the HOST and PORT constant values in ExampleClient.java to correctly point to your DuraCloud instance.
+* Update the HOST, PORT, USERNAME, and PASSWORD constant values in ExampleClient.java as needed to connect to your DuraCloud instance.
 * Make sure Ant is availble on your path and type "ant" to compile the example.
 * Type "ant run" to run the example, which will print space names